Strasbourg Mosque: Overview

 The mosque is frequented by Muslims of North Africa, mainly Moroccan origin.
 It hosts many conferences and seminars and has an extensive teaching programme for school-aged children.

 The former mosque, in use from 1982 to 2012, consisted of a converted foie gras factory in the Impasse de mai in the centre of Strasbourg, near the law-courts.
 It was not the first mosque to be established in Strasbourg.
 There have been mosques in the city since 1967 and there are now over twenty.

 History

 The mosque was designed by Paolo Portoghesi, who also designed the Mosque of Rome.
 The design competition included a futuristic proposal by Zaha Hadid.
 Construction was delayed several times, due to litigation with the main constructors and a decision by the centre-right municipal council of Mayor Fabienne Keller to prevent overseas funding.
-The first stone of the new mosque was laid on 29 October 2004 by the Mayor Keller.
+The first stone of the new mosque was laid on 29 October 2004 by Mayor Keller.
 She also revised the original building project, removing the planned study centre, auditorium and minaret and reducing the capacity of the prayer room by 50%.